How to Change Your Name

 How Name Changes Work

-In England and Wales, you use a deed poll to change your name.
+In the United Kingdom, you use a deed poll to change your name.
 This is a straightforward legal document that makes the change official.

 Once it's signed and witnessed, you use it to update your records with banks, government departments, employers, and other organisations.
 By law, all UK organisations are required to accept it.